 Senior Programming Book 4 and Above

-Senior Ensembles are instrument specific groups, such as Senior Flute Ensemble, Senior Violin Ensemble, Senior Guitar Ensemble, Senior Viola Choir and the Ottawa Suzuki Cello Orchestra, as well as our blended Senior Strings Ensemble, who perform multi voiced repertoire written for the genre as well as arrangements of masterworks of the classical repertoire and music popular with teenagers.
+Senior Ensembles are instrument specific groups, such as Senior Flute Ensemble, Senior Violin Ensemble, Senior Guitar Performance Group, Senior Viola Choir and the Ottawa Suzuki Cello Orchestra, as well as our blended Senior Strings ensemble, who perform multi-voiced repertoire written for the genre as well as arrangements of masterworks fo the classical repertoire and music popular with teenagers.

 Senior Enrichment Classes